Please visit our Innovation Hub Community Pages Atlanta Boston Chicago

 Are your children or grandchildren intermarried?
 Figuring out the best way to share your Jewish identity with your grandchildren can be tricky but incredibly rewarding.
 Below is a list of articles and resources on the InterfaithFamily website, as well as some external links, to help you with the ongoing issues grandparents of intermarried children and […]

-Is the love of your partner making you reconsider your long-held beliefs about intermarriage?
-Are you intermarried and not sure how to approach your child’s dating?
+Is your love for your partner making you reconsider your long-held beliefs about interfaith marriage?
+Are you looking for guidance about dating someone of another faith?
 To learn more about the complexities of interfaith dating, explore InterfaithFamily’s articles, resources and links on this tricky topic.
-Tips Tips for taking to your children about interdating Tips […]
+Tips Tips for taking to your children about interfaith dating […]

 Did you grow up in a dual-religion household and are now investigating Judaism more deeply?
 If only one of your parents was Jewish, does that make you a half-Jew?
 Are you wondering, how do I know if I’m Jewish?
 Explore these issues and others faced by children of interfaith families in InterfaithFamily.com’s selection of articles, […]